Albert0i/RU330/adt.md

 > Any solution not necessarily be right solution.

 Requirement evolves and so does data structure.
 It's impossible to predict accurately future needs.
+Database schemas undergo constant change is evidence of system evolution.
+[KPI](https://en.wikipedia.org/wiki/Performance_indicator).

 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)